openharmony/telephony_core_service/README.md

 1. Query the SIM card in the slot specified by **slotId**.
 If **slotId** is not set, information about the primary card is queried by default.
 2. Call the **GetNetworkStatus** method in callback or promise mode to obtain the network status.
 3. Obtain the dialup result.
-The **dial** API works in asynchronous mode.
+The **GetNetworkStatus** API works in asynchronous mode.
 The dial result is returned through the callback.

     ```
     import radio from "@ohos.telephony.radio";